A Look at Citrix VDA and Its Alternative

 What Is Citrix VDA?

 Citrix VDA is an essential component of your Citrix-based VDI.
-It is installed on the Windows/Linux machines with the desktops and applications that your VDI users need access to.
+It is installed on the Windows/Linux machines with the virtual desktops and applications that your VDI users need access to.
 VDA connects the machine to the Citrix Delivery Controller, which then makes the machine, and its desktops and applications, available to your users.

 Citrix VDA checks that a Citrix license is available for the user connecting to the machine.
 After allowing the connection, Citrix VDA then applies the configured session policies, which remain in effect while the user is connected to the machine.